-EPH 508a, Foundations of Epidemiology and Public Health Staff
+EPH 508a, Foundations of Epidemiology and Public Health Josefa Martinez and Yasmmyn Salinas

 This course presents an introduction to epidemiologic definitions, concepts, and methods.
-Topics include history of epidemiology, descriptive epidemiology, measurement of disease occurrence and association, study design (ecologic, cross-sectional, case-control studies, cohort, and intervention), surveillance, measurement validity and screening, random variation and precision, bias, confounding, effect modification, and causality.
-The course also teaches skills for quantitative problem solving and for understanding epidemiologic concepts in the published literature.
+Topics include history of epidemiology, descriptive epidemiology and burden of disease, measurement of disease frequency and association, study design (ecologic, cross-sectional, case-control studies, cohort, intervention, public health surveillance and programs), selection and information bias, confounding, effect modification, measurement validity and screening, random variation and precision, and causal inference.
+This course also covers skills for quantitative problem-solving, understanding epidemiologic concepts in the published literature, and key developments and readings in the field of modern epidemiology.